 Arca appears like a Jesse Kanda animation come to life in the just-released video for Reverie, the latest track from Arca's self-titled next album.
 In the video, Arca stumbles around a glowing red room on hoof-like mechanical stilts, wearing a white baroque matador jacket as he struggles against a monstrous bull horn, and blood spreads across his bare skin, depicting both sides of the bullfight, as he explains in a statement accompanying the release.

-"Bullfighting is a piercing metaphor: you are fighting a bull, and at the same time yourself.
-You are not the victim or the oppressor, you are both — Animality and bestiality are conflated," Arca writes.
-"Evoking sex invokes our animality… And evoking our animality, in turn, invokes spirituality."
+"Bullfighting is a piercing metaphor: you are fighting a bull, and at the same your self [sic].
+You are not the victim or the oppressor, you are both -- Animality and bestiality are conflated," Arca writes, adding, "Evoking sex invokes our animality… And evoking our animality, in turn, invokes spirituality".

 Text Charlotte Gush